Digestive Bitters & Grapefruit Bitters Recipe

-Artichoke leaves (Cynara scolymus)
+Artichoke Leaves (Cynara scolymus)

 Besides the bitter grapefruit peel, artichoke is the herb that adds an additional bitter taste.
 Artichoke leaf has many health benefits and is commonly used in bitter digestive blends as well as for supporting healthy cholesterol levels.

-Hawthorne berries (Crataegus monogyna)
+Hawthorn Berries (Crataegus monogyna)